 Can I access data in Solr/search nodes with CQL?

 Yes.
-DataStax Enterprise extends Cassandra’s CQL to include Solr queries.
-See the online documentation for more on how to construct Solr CQL queries.
+DataStax Enterprise extends Cassandra’s CQL to include Solr syntax.
+See the online documentation for more detail about how to construct Solr CQL queries.

 Does DataStax Enterprise offer any type of workload management reprovisioning?

-DataStax Enterprise 3.0 and higher provides the following built-in security features: (1) internally-managed authentication (login ID’s and passwords are managed within Cassandra); (2) external authentication option that supports Kerberos and LDAP; (3) internal authorization / object permission management via GRANT/REVOKE; (4) client to node encryption via SSL; (5) transparent data encryption at the table / column family level; (6) data auditing.
-None of these security features are enabled by default.
+DataStax Enterprise provides the following built-in security features: (1) internally-managed authentication (login IDs and passwords are managed within Apache Cassandra™); (2) external authentication option that supports Kerberos, LDAP, and Active Directory; (3) internal authorization / object permission management via GRANT/REVOKE; (4) client-to-node and node-to-node encryption via SSL; (5) transparent data encryption at the table / column family level with both on and off-server key management; (6) encryption of external database files like the Apache Cassandra™ commitlog and DSE Search indexes; and (7) data auditing.
+None of these security features is enabled by default.

-How can I move data from RDBMSs to DataStax Enterprise?
+How can I move data from an RDBMS to DataStax Enterprise?

 Can I move application log data to DataStax Enterprise?